Ready Player One (2018)

 From the opening death rally starring any number of recognisable jalopies – one of many strands that departs from the literary source – to the grand, geeked-out final boss battle, this is not a film lacking spectacle.
 The vistas of the OASIS are gloriously rendered, be they serene and bucolic futurescapes, apocalyptic death matches, or the early Manhattan-themed racetrack, whose sleek skylines collapse, extend and shift as traps and obstacles (including King Kong) chew up the careening competitors.
 A nightclub scene in the middle third is lit in deep plum shades, its dance floor an abyss into which partygoers plunge, floating and swirling in time with a host of classic tracks.

 Given its pedigree, this is a picture always likely to live or die depending on how much it can draw from the cultural hallmarks of geekdom.
 Spielberg has spared no effort in trawling the zeitgiest for figures and references with which to populate the movie (interestingly none of his own creations feature in any meaningful way).

 There are almost too many to list, but particular reverence is reserved for Robert Zemeckis.
 One cannot help sensing the director's pride in his erstwhile protégé.
-It's there in the particular prominence afforded to Back to Future, as the iconic DeLorean tears through the frozen wastes of the unhinged finale and a graceful retuning of the iconic score occasionally floats over the action like a pleasant, friendly spectre.
+It's there in the particular prominence afforded to Back to Future, as the iconic DeLorean tears through the frozen wastes of the unhinged finale and a graceful retuning of that franchise's iconic score occasionally floats over the action like a pleasant, friendly spectre.
 A magical version of Ernő Rubik's eponymous cube even gets a rebrand in favour of Zemeckis.

 There is much more besides, of course.
 An extended tribute to Stanley Kubrick's The Shining will amuse and amaze in equal measures.